scottinet/fast-deepclone/README.md

 Fast and safe JSON deep-cloning utility

+## Behavior

+POJOs and arrays are always duplicated.

+Circular references are carried over to the cloned object.

+Objects properties and prototypes are ignored.

 The resulting duplicated objects keep the same references to the following objects:

+* functions
+* native Error objects
+* WeakMap (non-enumerable)
+* WeakSet (non-enumerable)
-* circular references
+* symbols
-* Uncopiable or read-only objects: functions, Error, WeakMap, WeakSet, symbols and object version of scalar values (e.g. BooleanObject)
+* object version of scalar values (e.g. BooleanObject)

 This module also allows to either keep references or to duplicate the following objects, depending on the provided options: